SanjayKumar-M/movizo/readme.md

 - The token generated during login is valid for 15 minutes.
 - Work in progress for additional features.

-Still working on movizo to make some cool feature, fell free to contribute
+Still working on movizo to make some cool feature, feel free to contribute

 --Sanjay